hbmartin/graphviz2drawio/README.md

 graphviz2drawio example1.dot example2.dot
 ```

-Alternately, you can specify the output file (but only if there is a single input file)
+Alternatively, you can specify the output file (but only if there is a single input file)

 ```bash
 graphviz2drawio example.dot -o /path/to/somewhere/new_name.xml